"

 Figure 3.1.
 Broken Glass / Photo Credit: Rick, CC BY-2.0

 Criminology is defined as “the scientific study of crime as a social phenomenon, of criminals, and of penal treatment” (Merriam-Webster, 2024, para.
 1).
 Another view of criminology is as “an interdisciplinary profession built around the scientific study of crime and criminal behavior, including their manifestations, causes, legal aspects, and control” (Schmalleger, 2006, p.
 15).
-It is the study of the sociological side of human-perpetrated criminal behavior.
-Taking a scientific research-based approach to the elements of criminology has become important toward influencing policy making in the administration of justice.
-Questions answered, trends in criminal behavior noted, and resultant policy direction springing from this research impacts communities, regions, states, and beyond.
-Think of it this way: people may share certain common interests and life values, while others may take a very different position on the same, or have an entirely opposite belief structure.
-If peoples’ interests and values are compromised through criminal behavior, research-produced best practices and lessons-learned in areas such as crime prevention techniques, have world-wide relevance.
-Despite the fact that crimes and punishments differ from country to country, benefits from criminological research and developing new strategies and policies has favorably impacted the globe.
+In essence, it is the study of the sociological side of human-perpetrated criminal behavior.
+Taking a scientific research-based approach to the elements of criminology has become important in influencing policymaking in the administration of justice.
+Questions answered, trends in criminal behavior noted, and resultant policy direction resulting from this research all have an impact on communities, regions, states, and beyond.
+Think of it this way: People may share certain common interests and life values, while others may take a very different position on the same or have an entirely opposite belief structure.
+If peoples’ interests and values are compromised through criminal behavior, research-produced best practices and lessons learned in areas such as crime prevention techniques have world-wide relevance.
+Despite the fact that crimes and punishments differ from country to country, benefits from criminological research and development of new strategies and policies have a favorable global impact.

 Objectives